WebWithAman/Table-Layout-7/README.md

-# Table-Layout-7
+# Website Layout Using Tables
-This is a Table Layout Created Using HTML Tables And Designed Using Css..
+This is a Simple Website Layout Created Using Html Tables And Designed Using Css..